slytomcat/URLshortener/README.md

 The service requires Redis database connection.
 See example how to run Redis in Docker in [redisDockerRun.sh](https://github.com/slytomcat/URLshortener/blob/master/redisDockerRun.sh)

-When `URLshortener` starts it also performs a self-healthcheck.
-If `URLshortener` misconfigured or initial healthcheck failed then it returns non zero exit code.
+`URLshortener` performs a self-health-check on start.
+If `URLshortener` misconfigured or initial health-check failed then it returns non zero exit code.

 `URLshortener -v` outputs version info end exits with zero exit code.